Boosting Audio-visual Zero-shot Learning with Large Language Models: Experiments

 \textbf{Evaluating different modalities.} In Table~\ref{modality}, we compared our multi-modal KDA model with training our architecture using only unimodal inputs.
 In this case, we excluded the cross-modal attention block and trained each unimodal branch separately.
-The visual branch outperformed the audio branch, achieving a GZSL performance (HM) of 16.96\% compared to 2.93\% on the ActivityNet-GZSL dataset.
-A similar trend was observed for the ZSL performance, with the visual branch achieving 38.77\% compared to 20.24\% for the audio branch.
-This pattern was also seen on the UCF-GZSL and VGGSound-GZSL datasets, suggesting that visual input features contain more comprehensive information about video content than audio inputs.
-This supports the notion that incorporating complementary information from both audio and visual inputs is highly advantageous for GZSL and ZSL in video classification.
+The visual branch outperformed the audio branch, achieving a GZSL performance (HM) of 41.25\% compared to 18.68\% on the UCF-GZSL dataset.
+A similar trend was observed for the ZSL performance, with the visual branch achieving 33.78\% compared to 11.88\% for the audio branch.
+This pattern was also seen on the VGGSound-GZSL datasets, suggesting that visual input features contain more richer and comprehensive information about video content than audio inputs.
+This supports the idea that incorporating complementary information from both audio and visual inputs is highly beneficial for generalized zero-shot learning and zero-shot learning in video classification.